 - Select the Save and return to course button.

 Recommendation: The above steps go over the most frequently used settings of a quiz.
-For more information on additional and advanced quiz settings, we recommend visiting the iLearn Help Desk in LIB 220.
+For more information on additional and advanced quiz settings, we recommend visiting Academic Technology Services in LIB 80.

 For additional assistance, contact Academic Technology: (415) 405-5555, firstname.lastname@example.org, LIB 80